Tokyo-Kyoto-Osaka 10-Day Itinerary

 Morning

 • Start early to Fushimi Inari Taisha.
 It is an extremely popular temple and getting there early will avoid most of the crowds.
-There are shops along the hike, but it’s always nice to pick up some snacks and drinks from the konbini to have at hand.
+There are shops along the hike, but it’s always nice to come prepared with snacks and drinks.
+Getting there is easy, you can either take the Keihan Main Line or the Nara line to Fushimi-Inari/Inari Station.
+From there it is a super short walk through town to the temple.

 • Explore Fushimi Inari Taisha: there are a few hikes to choose from.
 The main one that is lined with the iconic tori gates is about 2.5 miles, however, it is worth exploring the other trails.
 There are many smaller shrines to see as well as stone monuments and bamboo forests.
 Plan for approximately 3 hours here.